boardens/simple-pastebin/README.md

 ## Implementations

 Currently working on other major implementations like :
-- hiding multiples automations and preventing captcha security behind proxies
+- Hiding multiples automations and preventing captcha security behind proxies
-- improving and simplifying functions argumentations (especially id and values)
+- Improving and simplifying functions argumentations (especially id and values)
-- adding paste gestion for connected members
+- Adding paste gestion for connected members

 ## License